Savings account interest rates have been plummeting. Here are five of the best alternatives to a savings account to make the most of your money.

 While you always need to maintain a cash cushion, there’s no point in earning a pittance on excess savings if you’re carrying debt.
 Instead of settling for 1 to 2 percent interest, why not throw some extra cash at your outstanding debts?
 Note that this breaks the liquidity rule, but it’s still worthwhile if you can swing it.

 If you’re looking for a better return and don’t mind taking on a bit of risk, check out Lending Club.
-It’s not FDIC-insured, but returns have averaged between 5.25 percent to 8.57 percent historically.
+It’s not FDIC-insured, but returns have averaged between 5 and 8 percent historically.
 It is free to open an account, and you can get started with as little as $25.